luis198327/Personal-Trainer/README.md

 + The Personal Trainer logo was searched using google images and taken from [the hungry jpeg](https://thehungryjpeg.com/product/3804709-monogram-pt-logo-design) website.
 + The Personal Trainer hero image was searched using google images and taken from [elevate fitness](https://elevatesyracuse.com/ten-reasons-to-become-a-personal-trainer/) website.
 + The image used for the Services option box background is taken from [pikwizard](https://pikwizard.com/?q=trainer) website.
-+ The image for the About Me options box background is taken from [mens nutrition](http://www.mensnutrition.com/page/4/) website.
++ The image for the About Me options box background is taken from [mens nutrition](http://www.mensnutrition.com/page/4/) website, and then by scrolling to the Fitness Warnings article.
 + The image for the Enquire options box background is taken from [pexels](https://www.pexels.com/photo/crop-businessman-giving-contract-to-woman-to-sign-3760067/) website.
 + Video under the About Me page was taken from [Stock Adobe](https://adobe.ly/3u7EziI).
 Note - this does not have sound so the user control to enable the sound will not work.